Golf Tutorials

 Shaft: Mitsubishi Diamana White D+ 70 TX

 Tommy Fleetwood currently has the TaylorMade Qi10 LS driver in his bag.
-The "LS" in the a model name stands for Low Spin, and it's designed for players with high swing speeds who want to reduce backspin for a more penetrating ball flight and increased roll.
-For a player like Fleetwood, who generates immense power with his fluid rotational swing, controlling spin is everything.
-Too much spin a the driver causes the ball to balloon upwards, losing distance, especially into the wind.
+The "LS" in the model name stands for Low Spin, and it's designed for players with high swing speeds who want to reduce backspin for a more penetrating ball flight and increased roll.
+For a player like Fleetwood, who generates immense power with his fluid rotational swing, controlling spin is crucial.
+Too much spin on the driver causes the ball to balloon upwards, losing distance, especially into the wind.
 The LS head helps him turn his incredible speed into commanding distance down the fairway.

 As a coach, the key takeaway here isn't to rush out and buy a low-spin driver.
 For most amateur golfers, a low-spin driver without tour-level swing speed can be difficult to launch high enough, leading to a loss of carry distance.
 The lesson is in understanding how a club's characteristics match a player's needs.
 Tommy Fleetwood needs to manage spin, you might need to increase launch and forgiveness.
 The important thing is to match the technology to your tendencies.